als-computing/bluesky-web/README.md

 - [EPICS Container IOC setup](#epics-container-ioc-setup)

 # User Setup
-To run the web app the dependencies need to be downloaded.
-A docker-compose file it used to run the required services.
-If EPICS is not already running, then an optional container may be used to run EPICS.
+A docker-compose file is used to run the required services together.
+For full functionality, the host computer should be running an EPICS IOC or connected to one through the local network.
+If an existing EPICS IOC is not running, then use the script that starts EPICS.

 ## Clone PV Web Socket
 From the root directory, clone the following repository which is used to provide live PV updates.